ryoungster/RJYSimpleNeutron/README.txt

 Based on course-work for NSE 451.

 USAGE:
-Presenlty only Gauss-Seidel Finite Difference is implemented for steady state, non-multiplying slabs (Plus other approximations in diffusion).
+Presently only Gauss-Seidel Finite Difference is implemented for steady state, non-multiplying slabs (Plus other approximations in diffusion).
 To use:
     Include "Neutronic.h"
     Format your region data into the RegionDesc struct:
         Region Count